codyngpriest/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 To infinity and beyond indefinitely
 With a sleep 2 in between each iteration
 I am invincible!!! when receiving a SIGTERM signal

+8. Beheaded process
+This is a Bash script that kills the process 7-highlander.